-Any child can become the victim of alienation.
-Every child worries about it because it can happen to anyone, even if they have a “solid” group of friends.
 Alienation works because each child knows that they can be the next one to be alienated.
-This is what prompts them to be the one to alienate, rather than risking becoming the one whom is being alienated.
+This is what prompts them to be the one to alienate, rather than risking becoming the one who is alienated.

 In my experience, middle school is the height of drama in relation to friends.
 Children in our school district come from several elementary schools into one middle school in the sixth grade.
 For my children, sixth grade was a time of emotional turmoil, but it was seventh grade that was the worst.
 Until middle school, both children had had the same group of friends (more or less) since kindergarten.
 All of a sudden, other kids were put into the mix and they found themselves vying for both old friendships and new.